-In order to assist the development of this guide, Inside Housing Solutions surveyed SLAs across England and Wales.
+In order to assist with the developemnt of this guide, a number of SLAs across the UK we consulted.
 Schemes were hugely varied in terms of available resources and scale, organisational structure, delivery method, services provided and client group assisted.